GilbertHarijanto/PyTorch-ViT-Paper-Replicating/README.md

 The project uses a subset of the Food-101 dataset, focusing on 3 classes for efficient training and evaluation.
 The Food-101 dataset contains 101,000 images in total, with 1,000 images per food category.

 ### Classes Used:
-- Class 1
+- Pizza
-- Class 2
+- Steak
-- Class 3
+- Sushi

 ## Model Architecture